jaytoday/MCPJungle/README.md

 }
 ```

+You can also watch a quick video on [How to register a STDIO-based MCP server](https://youtu.be/YqHiuexR5fw).

 > [!TIP]
 > If your STDIO server fails or throws errors for some reason, check the mcpjungle server's logs to view its `stderr` output.